Delicious Autumn Recipes Inspired by Steilacoom’s Apple Squeeze

 Why This Recipe Works

-- slow cooking at 300 degrees F (rather than the traditional 350 degrees F) insures a tender and juicy meat.
+- Slow cooking at 300 degrees F (rather than the traditional 350 degrees F) ensures a tender and juicy meat.

 - 2 small acorn squash